harttraveller/harttraveller.github.io/pages/posts/truth-in-modeling.md

 !!! note
     This was originally a forward for some internal documentation I was writing for work.
 After writing it, however, I realized it doesn't make a ton of sense to scatter personal philosophical opinions throughout what is ostensibly technically documentation, so I ended up deleting it.
 I've been sitting on it for a while now though, and I figured I might as well put it somewhere instead of just letting it die on an old hard drive.

+    *Also I replaced references to the thing I was documenting with *[thing]* for reasons.*

 !!! quote "[All models are wrong, but some are useful.](https://www.wikiwand.com/en/All_models_are_wrong)"

 ## On Truth

-Before actually using [redacted], it is important to understand the nature of truth *in the context of developing models of reality* - precisely because while [redacted] allows us to build models that attempt to capture truth, being aware of its limitations is necessary to reach your objectives.
-Arguably, these are not actually limitations of [redacted], but limitations of reality, our perception of reality, and our capacity to develop symbolic representations of our perceived reality.
+Before actually using *[thing]*, it is important to understand the nature of truth *in the context of developing models of reality* - precisely because while *[thing]* allows us to build models that attempt to capture truth, being aware of its limitations is necessary to reach your objectives.
+Arguably, these are not actually limitations of *[thing]*, but limitations of reality, our perception of reality, and our capacity to develop symbolic representations of our perceived reality.

 Let's start with three seemingly contradictory claims: